timhaintz/timhaintz.github.io/thankyou/index.md

 ---
 # Thank You

 Thank you to the people and products below.
 Without their creativity and knowledge sharing, this blog would not have been created.
-A quote I often remind myself is ["Standing on the shoulders of giants"](https://en.wikipedia.org/wiki/Standing_on_the_shoulders_of_giants).
+A quote I often remind myself of is ["Standing on the shoulders of giants"](https://en.wikipedia.org/wiki/Standing_on_the_shoulders_of_giants).
 This sums up my appreciation for the assistance provided from those below.

 |Twitter - People|Twitter - Products or Groups|